This post may contain affiliate links. Please read our privacy policy.

 What Are Limes?

-Limes share many qualities with their sister citrus fruit, lemons.
-But limes have a higher sugar and acidic content than lemons.
-The fruit can be dried, candied, preserved, baked, but the most common and desired use of the lime is for its bright tart juice, and also its citrusy zest.
+Limes share many qualities with lemons, their sister citrus fruit.
+However, limes have a higher sugar and acidic content than lemons.
+The fruit can be dried, candied, preserved, or baked, but the most common and desired use of the lime is for its bright tart juice and citrusy zest.

 What Do Limes Look Like?